Community Outreach

 Mission

-The Valero Alamo Bowl was created in 1993 to bring enjoyment to South Texans, San Antonians, and visitors alike while creating positive economic impact, experiences and national attention for the community and participating universities.
+The Valero Alamo Bowl was created in 1993 to provide memorable experiences to South Texans, San Antonians, visitors, and the participating universities while creating a positive economic impact and national attention for our community.

-In its 31st year, the Valero Alamo Bowl boasts an enviable track record of exciting games in front of capacity crowds that deliver a positive impact for San Antonio and exposure for both the city and the schools playing in the game.
+In its 32nd year, the Valero Alamo Bowl boasts an enviable track record of exciting games in front of 60,000+ crowds, an average total economic impact of $40 million, and 5 million annual viewers to the ESPN broadcast providing valuable exposure for both the city and the schools playing in the game.

-The Valero Alamo Bowl has hosted 30 bowl games that have combined to attract over 1.75 million spectators, generate a total economic impact in excess of $1 billion dollars and contribute over $143 million to higher education through team payouts ($134.6 million) and local scholarships ($8.4 million).
+The first 30 games combined to attract over 1.75 million spectators, generate a total economic impact in excess of $1 billion dollars, and contribute over $143 million to higher education through team payouts ($134.6 million) and local scholarships ($8.4 million).

 Bowl Growth

-After paying each team playing in the 1993 Builders Square Alamo Bowl $720,000, the Valero Alamo Bowl combined team payout to the Big 12 and Pac-12 will be over $9.5 million for the 2023 Valero Alamo Bowl in 2022.
+After paying each team playing in the 1993 Builders Square Alamo Bowl $720,000, the combined team payout to the Big 12 and Pac-12 will be over $9.6 million for the 2023 Valero Alamo Bowl.

-Raising more money for the higher payouts has been worth it as they deliver higher profile teams to San Antonio which translates into greater recognition, tourism and economic vibrancy to the city.
+Raising more money for the higher payouts has been worth the extra expense as it delivers higher profile teams to San Antonio which translates into greater recognition, tourism, and economic vibrancy to the city.

-The 2023 Valero Alamo Bowl is the fourth year of a new six-year agreement to bring the top teams from Big 12 and Pac‐12 conferences outside the CFP to San Antonio.
-Six of the eight games with this matchup has featured Top 20 match-up.
+The 2023 Valero Alamo Bowl will be the tenth time the #1 teams from Big 12 and Pac‐12 conferences outside the CFP have played each other in San Antonio.
+Seven of the 10 games have featured Top 20 match-ups.

 Neutral Site Games